Commitment to responsible research assessment: Wellcome and funded organisations

 • are actively considering signing up to one or more of these declarations

-• provide detailed materials, guidance and resources to staff through an internally-facing website as appropriate (while considering making these publicly available wherever possible as exemplars of good practice).
+• provide detailed materials, guidance and resources to staff through an intranet as appropriate (while considering making these publicly available wherever possible as exemplars of good practice)

-Organisations must develop a plan for implementing the principles (where such a plan is not already in place) or have a clear process in place for developing a plan with a specified delivery date.
+Organisations should develop a plan for implementing the principles (where a plan is not already in place) or have a clear process in place for developing a plan with a specified delivery date.
 This should incorporate elements from each of the subsections below.

 Strategy and leadership

-The development and delivery of the implementation plan should be resourced sufficiently and have clear ownership and buy-in across the organisation.
+The development and delivery of the implementation plan should be resourced sufficiently and have clear ownership and acceptance across the organisation.

 Organisations should consider:

-• making sure one or more senior leaders take ownership for championing the principles and their implementation, as part of broader efforts to enhance research culture
+• making sure one or more senior leaders takes ownership for championing the principles and their implementation as part of broader efforts to enhance the research culture

 • establishing a cross-organisation working group with a suitably diverse and representative membership – including across research disciplines and career levels – to develop the implementation plan and oversee its delivery

-• seeking input and feedback from staff across the organisation during the development and roll out of the implementation plan, where appropriate
+• seeking input and feedback from staff across the organisation during the development and application of the implementation plan, where appropriate

-• designating one or more staff members to take forward the agreed implementation plan as a key part of their role
+• designating one or more staff members to deliver the implementation plan as a key part of their role

 Hiring and promotion practices